mipo256/properties-maven-plugin/README.md

    Here, as you can see, we can nest the value of `greeting.start` property into another property, called `full.greeting`.
 In build process of maven, once the `properties-maven-plugin` will run, you would have `full.greeting` property defined with value `Hello, World!`.
    You would also have `greeting.start` defined as maven property, obviously.
-Just make sure that by the time of processing `full.greeting` property you have `greeting.start` property loaded from anywhere - from URLs, maybe declared i nthe same file - it does not matter.
+Just make sure that by the time of processing `full.greeting` property you have `greeting.start` property loaded from anywhere - from URLs, maybe declared in the same file - it does not matter.
 Point is it should be defined.

 # 3. Goal `write-project-properties`